EnixCoda/chamber/readme.md

 ## Features

-- Instant share messages, video, and audio between multiple peers
+- Instant share messages, video, audio and even screen recording
+- Share between multiple users
-- Messages and media stream are sent between peers directly, not through server
+- Sharing data are sent to peers privately, not through servers
-- Alternative signaling server available
+- You can setup your own signaling server to obtain full privacy

 ## Signaling Server